NBA Draft: Hornets take LaMelo Ball; UNC's Anthony goes to Magic

 BALL FAMILY BRINGS SWAG TO CHARLOTTE

-Ball first earned national attention during his freshman year at Chino Hills High School in California where he won a state title playing alongside his older brothers LiAngelo and current NBA player Lonzo.
+Ball first earned national attention during his freshman year at Chino Hills High School in California where he won a state title playing alongside his older brothers LiAngelo and Lonzo, who now plays for New Orleans Pelicans.
 That helped him amass more than 5.6 million Instagram followers - which is 600,000 more than last year's No. 1 draft pick, Duke's Zion Williamson.

+Ball left to play professionally overseas after his junior season of high school, first playing in the Lithuanian league and later for the Hawks.

+Lonzo and LaMelo are the first brothers to be selected in the top five.

-The Hornets are looking to build a winner after missing the playoffs in each of the last four seasons.
-Charlotte has not won a playoff series since the 2001-02 season.
+The Hornets have not won a playoff series since the 2001-02 season, but are hoping Ball can help change that.

 Ball's father, LaVar, briefly played for the NFL's Carolina Panthers.
 LaVar Ball once challenged Jordan to a 1-on-1 game.